Best Backpacking Watch Under 100 Dollars in 2023

 The buttons on this watch are huge.
 This makes the watch easy to use.
 An inverted digital display with a backlight lets you see the time where you can’t see it.

-The cool thing you can do with this watch is that you can set the time for several cities around the world.
+The cool thing you can do with this watch is set the time for several cities worldwide.
 You can also set different alarms and have the date adjusted automatically.
 There is also a timer and stopwatch to record the time it took to reach the summit.

-Casio is a real competitor when it comes to high-performance watches that cost no arms and legs.
+Casio is a real competitor for high-performance watches that cost no arms and legs in 2023.
 The Casio SGW100-1V Twin Sensor is a rugged hiking watch for less than $100.

 For starters, the Casio SGW100-1V matches well with standard sports watch designs.
 So many people will have no problem wearing it every day.
 The digital display is large, easy to read, and shows the day, date, and month.